D-E-F-E-A-T/Laptop-Recommender/README.md

 Image Based + NLP Based RS

-Python Based + React frontend
+Python Based + React frontend + Methods from Deep Learning by pytorch

 Also will build or intergrate a web spider to help me build this